simmunity/C-plus-plus-class/docs/Class2.md

 ---

 # How To Setup The Command Line Terminal App
 ### Xcode programs can be created that do not use a graphical window for user interaction and will use the Terminal application found in the Utilities folder inside the Applications folder.
 Due to a problem with permissions in the latest Sierra OS/X version, to have Xcode launch the Terminal application when your program runs you have to make a copy of the application and then rename it to Terminal2.app.
 When using the curriculum Xcode projects or your own new command line projects, follow the instructions below in Xcode.
-Copy Terminal and rename only once.
-The Terminal application is found in the Utilities folder under the Applications folder.
+Copy Terminal to Terminal Copy and rename that to Terminal2 only once.
 ### Again, it is best to configure the Terminal2 application to use the Menlo 18pt Regular font and normal background and foreground colors for the numerous terminal programs to work properly for the rest of this class.
 ![](images/TerminalUseInstructions.png)